 The inclusion and respect for diverse knowledge systems and differing worldviews will allow us to recognize others' contributions when making decisions and creating efficient solutions.
 Indigenous knowledge systems include intergenerational responsibility and continuity of relational networks connecting past, present and future.
 Participants expressed that it is important to recognize that the Seven Generations principle is not seven generations ahead but rather a continuum of the generations.
 We also heard that environmental science and Indigenous knowledge can work together.
-Indigenous knowledge has a long history of environmental observation and monitoring changes across scales but it must be led by the knowledge holders.
+Indigenous knowledge has a long history of environmental observation and monitoring changes across scales, but it must be led by the knowledge holders.

-Participants of the Indigenous engagement sessions and of NWMO's Canadian Radioactive Waste Summit held in March 2021 stated that it is important to center Indigenous experiences, ways of knowing, and ways of life by individual knowledge.
-We must be cognizant of "Pan Aboriginalism" when creating material, using imagery and doing engagement.
+Participants of the Indigenous engagement sessions and of the NWMO's Canadian Radioactive Waste Summit held in March 2021 stated that it is important to center Indigenous experiences, ways of knowing, and ways of life by individual knowledge.
+We must be cognizant of "Pan-Indigenousism" when creating material, using imagery and doing engagement.
 Each Nation is different and should not be melded together in generalization.
-It is important to create relationships and dialogue with affected Indigenous communities to learn the different protocols and ensure inclusion on a meaningful level in all aspects of any nuclear project.
+It is important to create relationships and dialogue with Indigenous communities to learn the different protocols and be familiar with the differing Nations being engaged to ensure inclusion on a meaningful level in all aspects of any nuclear project.